- BISAC Codes

 BISAC Subject Headings describe the topical content of a book and do not cover non-content-oriented ways of grouping titles (such as "gift books").
 Other fields in BISAC communications formats (language, audience, age range, grade range, format/ binding/packaging, supplementary format/binding/packaging, merchandising themes) are used to describe a book in ways not covered by the Subject Headings list.
 Since Merchandising Themes are closely related to Subject Headings, the Themes and codes used in this field are included at the end of the Subject Headings package (along with usage instructions).

-Database access (purchased here) offers an end-user license allowing companies to incorporate BISAC into internal databases and systems.
+Database access (purchased at the top of this page) offers an end-user license allowing companies to incorporate BISAC into internal databases and systems.
 The license is FREE to BISG members; non-member pricing is based on annual company revenue and all fees go towards supporting BISG's costs for annual maintenance of the BISAC standard.

 Database access includes the full BISAC Subject Headings lists in downloadable Word, Excel, and PDF formats; BIC-to-BISAC, BISAC-to-Thema and JUV/JNF to YA/YAF mappings; and End User License Agreement.